trimstray/nginx-admins-handbook/README.md

 _Optimize NGINX for high-performance, scalable web applications._

 - _Configure Nginx for best performance, with configuration examples and explanations_
-- _Step–by-step tutorials for performance testing using open source software_
+- _Step-by-step tutorials for performance testing using open source software_
 - _Tune the TCP stack to make the most of the available infrastructure_

 <sup><i>This short review comes from this book or the store.</i></sup>